 2. Melt chocolate chips and coconut oil in microwave or using a double boiler.
 If microwaving, melt in 20 second intervals, stirring in between.

-3. In a medium bowl, beat eggs, egg yolks, (and coconut sugar if using), on high speed until pale and slightly fluffy.
+3. In a medium bowl, beat eggs, egg yolks on high speed until pale and slightly fluffy.
 I use an electric hand mixer to do this but a standing mixer or a whisk will also work.

 4. Once the melted chocolate is slightly cooled, fold it into the egg mixture along with the oat flour and mix until everything is well incorporated.